nuuuwan/news_lk3_data/README.md

 *2024-08-22 19:23:00* · [`adaderanalk`](https://www.adaderana.lk/news/101431/indias-ather-energy-to-enter-sri-lankan-market-next-quarter) · `en`

-Bengaluru-based Ather Energy on Thursday said that it plans to expand into Sri Lanka in the coming quarter, days after it secured funding from NIIF at a unicorn valuation.
+Ather Energy, an electric vehicle manufacturer based in India, on Thursday said that it plans to expand into Sri Lanka in the coming quarter, days after it secured funding from NIIF at a unicorn valuation.

 The expansion will be the company’s second international launch after it entered Nepal last year.